phanclan/tfe-create-workspace/README.md

 Change the azure and google credential value as needed.

-## 🟢 Workspace Creator
+# 🟢 Workspace Creator
 * Go to `tfe-create-workspace/examples/workspace-creator` directory.

 ```
 cd tfe-create-workspace/examples/workspace-creator
 ```

-* Deploy.
+* Deploy workspace create to TFC.
 Initialize and apply with terraform.

 ```
 terraform init -upgrade